oslokommune/okctl/userdocs/src/help/using-okctl-with-aws-access-key.md

-## Using okctl with an access key from AWS
+## Motivation

+TODO innrykk

 If you want to use okctl with an access key from AWS instead of okctl's default authentication, follow these steps.

-### Get an access key
+## Get an access key

-* Log in to your AWS console ➡ IAM ➡ Users ➡ Pick one ➡ Security credentials ➡ Create access key.
+Log in to your AWS console ➡ IAM ➡ Users ➡ Pick one ➡ Security credentials ➡ Create access key.

 Note down access key ID and secret.

+TODO screenshot

-### Log in to your cluster
+## Log in to your cluster

 Run